-The One Sin God Will Never Forgive
+The ONE Sin God Will Never Forgive

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-(This provocative Joe Kirby presentation is posted here for your thoughtful consideration.)
+(Note: This provocative Joe Kirby presentation is shared here for your thoughtful consideration.)

-That Was Unexpected Surprise Wasn't It?
-What Do You Think?
 What is the unforgivable sin?
-What is the one sin that God will never forgive and is called 'Blasphemy of The Holy Spirit' or the 'unpardonable sin'.
-In this video Joe Kirby from OFF THE KIRB MINISTRIES seeks to answer the question Biblically.
+What is the one sin that God will never forgive and is called 'Blasphemy of the Holy Spirit' or the 'unpardonable sin'.
+In this video Joe Kirby from Off The Kirb Ministries seeks to answer the question Biblically.

 https://www.youtube.com/@offthekirb